dperdices/dperdices.github.io/README.md

 Also, my twitter is [@dperdices](https://twitter.com/dperdices).

-You can also go to my workplace that is research lab C-113 of EPS, UAM.
+You can also go to my workplace at office C-325.